jthegedus/dotfiles/README.md

 ## Git Conditional Configuration

-I use the `.gitconfig` conditional `includeIf` directive to manage sensitive settings in a separate configuration file to the ones committed to this repository.
+I use the `.gitconfig` conditional `includeIf` directive to manage sensitive settings in a separate configuration file to the ones committed to this repository (see the `.dotfiles/` directory for an example).
 Sharing dotfiles across personal and work computers with the sensitive user configuration defined independently is useful.

 The `includeIf` directive in Git configuration files (`.gitconfig`) allow conditionally including settings from other configuration files.
 The conditions can be: